 International flights bring you to Philip Goldson International Airport (BZE) in Belize City.
 Then, the best way to get to Placencia – where your yacht charter adventure begins – is another 30-minute flight with either local Tropic Air or Maya Island Air.
 You’ll land at Placencia’s airstrip, which is a short taxi ride from the marina.

-Explore all there is to see in and around the coast of Belize when you book a vessel with Dream Yacht Charter.
+Explore all there is to see in and around the coast of Belize with Culture Trip’s Beachy Belize.